aravindkarteek/crealytics-search/README.md

-### Crealytics Search App
+## Crealytics Search App

 This app is intended to parse a CSV file and show the results in a table view.

 ## Highlights:

 - Currently, we have two views "Table view" for desktop devices and "Card view" for mobile devices
-- You can search any product from the list of 20k produts that you have in the products.csv of assets folder.
+- You can search any product from the list of 20k products that you have in the products.csv of assets folder.
 - You see the auto complete suggestions under the search bar.
 - All images are cached and served using service worker to provide offline mode experience.
 - Also, we are using Lazy load image component to serve the user better UI experience.